MicrosoftDocs/Devices-docs/surface/surface-dock2-overview.md

   - Surface Pro 9
   - Surface Pro 9 with 5G
   - Surface Pro 10
-  - Surface Pro 10 5G
+  - Surface Pro 10 with 5G

 - Dual 4K@30Hz.
 Supports up to two displays on the following devices: